 Otherwise, boats in a race are not considered obstructions.

-Furthermore, when obstructions are boats under way, including boats that are racing, they are never considered "continuing" obstructions.
+However, when obstructions are boats under way, including boats that are racing, they are never considered continuing obstructions (see the definition Continuing Obstruction).
 This pertains to the application of rule 19.2(c) (Giving Room at an Obstruction).